hyperledger/fabric/docs/source/gateway.md

 # Fabric Gateway

-Fabric Gateway is a service, introduced in Hyperledger Fabric v2.4 peers, that provides a simplified, minimal API for submitting transactions to a Fabric network.
-Requirements previously placed on the client SDKs, such as gathering transaction endorsements from peers of various organizations, are delegated to the Fabric Gateway service running within a peer to enable simplified application development and transaction submission in v2.4.
+Fabric Gateway (the gateway) is a service, introduced in Hyperledger Fabric v2.4, which provides a simplified, minimal API for submitting transactions to a Fabric network.
+Requirements previously placed on the client application, such as managing transaction endorsements, are delegated to a gateway peer to provide simplified application development and transaction submission in v2.4.

 ## Writing client applications

-Starting with Fabric v2.4, client applications should use one of the gateway SDKs (Go, Node, or Java), which are optimized to interact with the Fabric Gateway.
-These SDKs expose the same high-level programming model which was initially introduced in Fabric v1.4.
+Starting with Fabric v2.4, client applications should use a gateway SDK (Go, Node, or Java), which are optimized to interact with Fabric Gateway.
+The gateway SDKs expose the same high-level programming model which was initially introduced in Fabric v1.4.

-Fabric Gateway (aka *the gateway*) manages the following transaction steps:
+The gateway manages the following transaction steps:

 - **Evaluate** a transaction proposal.
 This will invoke a smart contract (chaincode) function on a single peer and return the result to the client.
 This is typically used to query the current state of the ledger without making any ledger updates.
 The gateway will preferably select a peer in the same organization as the gateway peer and choose the peer